Shia Online Quran Center Logo

 Imam Muhammad Taqi (AS) was raised in a household that was deeply rooted in Islamic values and traditions.
 His father, Imam Ali Riza (AS), was a prominent scholar and spiritual leader who had played a key role in preserving and promoting Islamic knowledge.
 The young Imam’s education was overseen by his father, who taught him the Quran, Hadith, and Islamic jurisprudence.
 He also studied under other prominent scholars of his time, including Al-Shafi’i and Ahmad ibn Hanbal.

-Imam Muhammad Taqi (AS) became the ninth Imam of the Shia Muslims after the death of his father in 818 CE.
+Imam Muhammad Taqi (A.S) became the ninth Imam of the Shia Muslims after the death of his father in 818 CE.
 As an Imam, he played a crucial role in guiding his community and providing spiritual leadership.
 He was a strong advocate for social justice and equality, and he worked tirelessly to promote the values of peace, tolerance, and understanding.
 The Imam’s leadership was marked by wisdom, compassion, and integrity, and his contemporaries widely respected him for his knowledge, piety, and spiritual insight.

 Role of Imam Muhammad Taiq as a Masoom